arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 If a platform requires the builtin monitor tools it must declare it with:

 ```
-monitor.required.serial=builtin:serial-monitor
+pluggable_monitor.required.serial=builtin:serial-monitor
-monitor.required.network=builtin:network-monitor
+pluggable_monitor.required.network=builtin:network-monitor
 ```

-For backward compatibility, if a platform does not declare any discovery or monitor tool (using the `discovery.*` or `monitor.*` properties in `platform.txt` respectively) it will automatically inherit `builtin:serial-monitor` and `builtin:network-monitor` (but not other `builtin` monitor tools that may be possibly added in the future).
+For backward compatibility, if a platform does not declare any discovery or monitor tool (using the `pluggable_discovery.*` or `pluggable_monitor.*` properties in `platform.txt` respectively) it will automatically inherit `builtin:serial-monitor` and `builtin:network-monitor` (but not other `builtin` monitor tools that may be possibly added in the future).
 This will allow all legacy non-pluggable platforms to migrate to pluggable monitor without disruption.